 Little Watering Cans Rain Chain

 Something about a rain chain that soaks up the water from the ground fills your soul with joy.
-It all starts with a suitable rain chain.
-This Small Watering Cans Rain Chain will amaze you and your guests with its delightful design and graceful movement.
-This diy project will be complete with tiny garden watering cans and metal chains, readily available in stores near you.
+It will amaze you and your guests with its delightful design and graceful movement.
+This diy project will complete with tiny garden watering cans and metal chains, readily available in nearby stores.
 Use different colors for cups to make them look more beautiful and charming.
-The project does not require many materials or tools; it is pretty easy to follow, even if unfamiliar with this DIY project.
+The project does not require many materials or tools; it is easy to follow, even if you are unfamiliar with this DIY project.

 Rain Chain Using Spoons